Elephant seal: Molting

 Once a year, elephant seals go through a process called molting where they shed the outer layer of hair and skin.
 This molting process takes up to a month to complete.
 When it comes time to molt, they will haul out on land to shed their outer layer, and will not consume any food during this time.
 The females and juveniles will molt first, followed by the sub adult males, and finally the large mature males.

 Predators

 The main predators of elephant seals are killer whales and great white sharks.
 Cookiecutter sharks can take bites from their skin.

 Milk stealing

-Sheathbills, Skuas, Western Gulls, and African feral cats have been reported to steal milk from the elephant seals' teats.
+Sheathbills, skuas, western gulls, and African feral cats have been reported to steal milk from the elephant seals' teats.

+In addition, the passerine bird blackish cinclodes will feed on the blood of wounded elephant seals.

 Status

 The IUCN lists both species of elephant seal as being of least concern, although they are still threatened by entanglement in marine debris, fishery interactions, and boat collisions.
 Though a complete population count of elephant seals is not possible because all age classes are not ashore at the same time, a 2005 study of the California breeding stock estimated approximately 124,000 individuals.
 The animal is protected in most countries where it lives.
 In Mexico, the northern elephant seal is protected in the Guadalupe Island Biosphere Reserve where it was rediscovered after being believed to be extinct.